 Avoid irritating the area by wearing loose-fitting cotton undergarments when possible.
 Rough fabrics, sharp edges (such as certain laces), hard seams, and ill-fitting garments can cause irritation and possibly initiate an outbreak.
 For men, this recommendation often includes trading briefs for boxers, unless boxers are irritating to you.

 Some people recommend that women avoid the use of tampons due to the possibility of scratching of the area from the hard applicator.
 Some women feel that using a natural, unbleached cotton feminine hygiene product is better, less irritating, and healthier than a bleached and synthetic product, and we agree.
-Try Seventh Generation, available at many health food stores, and online at www.seventhgeneration.com or find Seventh Generation Products at DrugStore.com. (*)
+Try a mild, more natural product line, like Boulder, Origins, Earth Mama, or Seventh Generation, available at many health food stores, or find Seventh Generation and others at DrugStore.com. (*)

 The good news is that with time and taking good care of yourself, most people find that outbreaks tend to reduce in both number and severity.
 So that’s something to look forward to!
 More tips on how to improve your physical and emotional well-being to support a healthy and strong immune system can be found on the Health & Wellness page of HerpeSite.